mathornton01/afgencomp/README.md

 `devtools` package.
 Be sure to specify that you would like for the package vignette (this document) to be constructed when you run this, so that the vignette is available via the `browseVignettes()` or `??` functions.

 `
 r> library(devtools);
+`

+`
 r> devtools::install_github("https://github.com/mathornton01/afgencomp.git",build_vignettes = TRUE);
 `

+# References

+Much of this package was intended to implement the genomic comparison strategy implemented and used by Yin and Yau since they published it in 2014.
+A selection of the papers describing the techniques for power spectral distance calculation and scaling that are included in the package are provided:

+* An improved model for whole genome phylogenetic analysis by Fourier transform, *Yin, Changchuan and Yau, Stephen S-T*, **Journal of theoretical biology vol. 382, pp. 99-110,** 2015.
+Elsevier.
+* A measure of DNA sequence similarity by Fourier Transform with applications on hierarchical clustering, *Yin, Changchuan and Chen, Ying and Yau, Stephen S-T*, **Journal of theoretical biology vol. 359, pp.18-28,** 2014.
+Elsevier.
+* A new method to cluster DNA sequences using Fourier power spectrum, *Hoang, Tung and Yin, Changchuan and Zheng, Hui and Yu, Chenglong and He, Rong Lucy and Yau, Stephen S-T*, **Journal of theoretical biology vol. 372, pp. 135-145,**2015.
+Elsevier.